miner/nocore/README.md

 naming pattern rather than `NAME_test.clj`.
 I think it's easier to bounce back and forth between the main file and the test file that way.
 Admittedly, that's just a matter of personal preference.

-All NoCore projects have a group ID to help avoid project name clashes.
+All **NoCore** projects have a group ID to help avoid project name clashes.
 The default GROUP is the USER.
 You can override the default with the keyword argument `:group GROUP`.
-The GROUP is used only for the Group-ID in the `defproject` name.
-As mentioned above, you can also specify the GROUP/NAME as the project name, which defines assigns the GROUP and the main namespace at the same time.
+Normally, the GROUP is used only for the Group-ID in the `defproject` name.
+As mentioned above, there is one specail case: you can specify the GROUP/NAME form as the project name, which defines the GROUP and the main namespace at the same time.

 If you own a domain, the Java-style reverse domain name (such as "com.example") is the best choice for a GROUP.
 In my humble opinion, a Github user name makes a reasonably unique GROUP so that is